ssvlabs/ssv/docs/specs/NETWORKING.md

 The handshake protocol allows peers to identify by exchanging information when a new connection is established.

+**TBD** The operator ID will be validated at a later point in time, when the peer will send consensus or decided messages.

 ### Message Structure

 The following information will be exchanged as part of the handshake: